mcndt/mcndt.dev-v1/content/posts/how-to-e2e-encryption.md

 ---
 title: "Designing an end-to-end encrypted note sharing service 🔐📝"
-date: '2022-08-14'
+date: '2022-08-15'
-draft: true
+draft: false

-summary: "TODO"
+summary: "How can you share data securely via the web browser, using a third-party server?
+In this article, I explain how I created a end-to-end encrypted note sharing service called Noteshare.space, how the security mechanism works, and how to securely encode decryption keys in URIs."

 tags: ["Noteshare.space", "Information Security"]
 ---

 I have used [Obsidian](https://obsidian.md/) for my personal knowledge management (PKM) for over a year now.
 I love it thanks to its simplicity (everything is stored on disk as plain Markdown files) and the way it promotes connecting my knowledge through links.

 However, that last part is also a big pain point for me.
-There is no trivial way for me to share my knowledge apart from sending the plain Markdown file; my knowledge base turns into its own walled garden.
+There is no trivial way for me to share my knowledge, apart from sending the plain Markdown file; my knowledge base turns into its own walled garden.
 For example, I take most of my study notes in Obsidian, which works great for me, but is annoying for my classmates when I have to send them plain `.md` files of my notes.

-Other Obsidian users have felt this pain too.
-For example, Tim Rogers created the [Share as Gist](https://github.com/timrogers/obsidian-share-as-gist) plugin, and a plugin to [share to Notion](https://github.com/Easychris/obsidian-to-notion) has been created as well.
+Other Obsidian users have felt this pain, too.
+For example, Tim Rogers created the [Share as Gist](https://github.com/timrogers/obsidian-share-as-gist) plugin, and a plugin for [sharing to Notion](https://github.com/Easychris/obsidian-to-notion) has been created as well.
 In my opinion, none of these solutions is very user-friendly because they require accounts with third-party services, fiddling with API tokens, and offer no end-to-end encryption.

 That's why I decided to build [Noteshare.space](https://noteshare.space), my own, end-to-end secured implementation of a "share a note to the web" service.
 The security mechanism was inspired by [Thomas Konrad's talk](https://youtu.be/mffWMMVMMLs) about how the (now retired) Firefox Send file sharing service worked.